What Temperature Do You Wash Bedding At?

 For delicate bedding such as silk, satin, wool, and high-quality micro-fibre, cold washes with temperatures around 30°C or lower are the way to go.
 These temperature-sensitive fabrics require gentle care to prevent damage.

-Keep in mind that cold washes may not be as effective in cleaning heavily soiled bedding.
+Keep in mind that cold washes may not reach deep enough to cleanse the fibres in heavily soiled bedding.
 In such cases, pre-treating stains with a stain remover is essential before washing, especially for heavier bedding like duvets and covers.

 TIP: When washing delicate items, it will help to use mild detergent, as some fabrics may react negatively to harsh chemicals.